Know Your Credit Score: Payment History

 “Collection account information remains on your credit report for 7 years from the date the first account became past due causing the account’s placement with a collection agency,” says Lesavich.

-But since most payday and title loans aren’t reported to the credit bureaus in the first place, they can basically only hurt your credit score.
+Since most payday and title loans aren’t reported to the credit bureaus in the first place, they can basically only hurt your credit score.
 They can’t ever help it.

 What about payments that aren’t debt-related?